kendricktan/ev3dev_pymotor/README.md

 # ev3dev_pymotor
-Simple way to control motors of NXT Ev3 using ev3dev via python
+Simple way of controlling motors of NXT Ev3 using ev3dev via python wirelessly Made for the Jessie release of ev3dev (20 May 2015)

-## Example
+## Motors testing example

 ```python
 import time